wp-plugins/wp-google-map-plugin/readme.txt

 * No need of any Google API key.
 Based on API Version 3.
 * Fully Responsive.
 Tested on real devices.
 * Display one infowindow at a time.
+* Multi-lingual Supported.
+* Multisite Enabled and ability to activate it network wide.

 = Pro Edition =
 * Define overlays on Google maps via an easy to use interface